The Ridgeline Hotel at Yellowstone (formerly the Best Western by Mammoth Hot Springs)

 Housing & Technology

-- Fully furnished, shared dorm style housing is available for Delaware North at Gardiner associates.
-All cabins are furnished including a miniature fridge, microwave, and TV.
+- Fully furnished, shared hotel room housing is available for Delaware North at Gardiner associates.
+All rooms are furnished including a miniature fridge, microwave, and TV.
 Linens are provided as needed.
-There is a shared coin-operated laundry facility in the complex.
-All cabins are non-smoking.
+There is a shared laundry facility in the complex.
+All rooms are non-smoking.
 Guests, family members, and pets are not permitted in employee housing.

-- WiFi is available in the cabin area.
+- WiFi and TV service is available in the rooms.

 International students with J-1 visas are an important part of our summer staff!
-Students interested in working for Best Western in Gardiner should contact our participating sponsor, CIEE, for more information about visa and date eligibility requirements.
+Students interested in working for The Ridgeline Hotel at Yellowstone should contact our participating sponsor, CIEE, for more information about visa and date eligibility requirements.

 There is a chiropractor in Gardiner, which can be reached at 406-425-2421.
 6 miles into the Park there is a clinic at the Mammoth Village in Yellowstone.
 They can be reached at 307-344-7965.
 Livingston is 53 miles north with multiple medical options including a hospital.